 8. Makoenya (Fat Cakes)

-When making makoenya, the dough is shaped into small balls and sometimes rolled on flour so that they will not absorb a lot of oil.
+When making Makoenya, the dough is shaped into small balls and sometimes rolled on flour so that it will not absorb a lot of oil.
 The balls are thrown in very hot oil and cooked until they are golden brown.
-They are enjoyed with slap chips, atchar, russians (sausages), polony (sometimes fried), tea, and coffee.
+They are enjoyed with slap chips, Atchar, Russians (sausages), polony (sometimes fried), tea, and coffee.

 9. Motoho (Fermented Porridge)

 Motoho is a porridge made from sorghum meal that is mixed with warm water (1 part sorghum meal to 3 parts water) to make a runny consistency.
 A traditional starter culture called Tomoso is added to the mixture.
 Cover and let it ferment overnight.
 Boil water in a pot, add the fermented mixture, and stir continuously until your porridge is cooked.

 To make this dish, you cook the sorghum till the water boils and add the beans.
 Then you cook until both the sorghum and beans are cooked and season with salt.
 There are various recipes for Nyekoe.
 Some enjoy it as is, while others add chopped pumpkin to the sorghum and beans, and others add wheat.
 You find it mostly sold by street vendors rather than prepared at home.